 California Health and Safety Code 11351 HS makes it a felony to possess certain controlled substances in order to sell them.
-Such substances include illegal drugs, such as cocaine, heroin and LSD.
-HS 11351 also covers common prescription drugs like oxycodone (Oxycontin), hydrocodone (Vicodin) and codeine.
+These include illegal drugs, such as cocaine, heroin and LSD, as well as common prescription drugs such as oxycodone (Oxycontin), hydrocodone (Vicodin) and codeine.

 How does a prosecutor prove intent to sell?